williamhorning/williamhorning/content/lightning/index.md

 make the bridge easy to self-host, while also supporting the principles of:

-- **Connecting communities**: the Lightning bridge connects Discord, Guilded, Revolt, and Telegram, allowing communities to connect, wherever they are
+- **Connecting communities**: the Lightning bridge connects Discord, Guilded, Stoat, and Telegram, allowing communities to connect, wherever they are
 - **Extensibility**: the Lightning framework uses plugins to make it easy to add new features, while keeping the core simple.
 The bridge is also designed to be flexible, with options to disable pings, setup subscribe-only channels, and